 Wearing too many hats is nothing to brag about.
-Too many disorganized small business owners are proud of the fact that they are doing it all.
-While this seems to make you look or feel like a hero, it’s costing you time, money and ultimately profitable customers.
+Too many overwhelmed small business owners are proud of the fact that they’re doing it all.
+While this seems to make you look or feel like a hero, it’s costing you time, money and ultimately customers.

 Disorganization Kills Small Business Productivity

 According to a 2017 Business Attitudes Study by Staples, disorganization appears to have a direct effect on a businesses success.

 - 53 percent of thriving/surviving small business owners describe their workplace as very organized, while only 23 percent see themselves as disorganized small business owners.